roblesterjr04/EloquentSalesForce/README.md

 composer require rob-lester-jr04/eloquent-sales-force
 ```

-*Note: This package is only supported Laravel 7.0 and newer.
+*Note: This package is only tested and supported Laravel 7.0 and up.

 ### Publish Configuration File